Ocado to axe 'Low Price Promise' from February

 Also see the Cut Water Bills guide.

-The package includes £4.50 worth of calls to landlines and free weekend calls to 0845 and 0870 numbers up to 60 minutes, although it can be costly after (10.7p a minute, plus 3.1p for each phone call, for normal calls).
+The package includes £1.50 worth of calls to landlines and free weekend calls to 0845 and 0870 numbers up to 60 minutes.
+However, normal landline calls are costly (12p a minute, plus 21p set up fee for each phone call).

 Cold Weather Payments: These help with gas and electricity costs during cold weather.
-Cold Weather Payments are different from Winter Fuel Payments which are made every winter to people over 60 regardless of the temperature.
+Cold weather payments are different from winter fuel payments which are made every winter to people over 64 regardless of the temperature.
 Find out more on Gov.uk.

 Mobility Grants: If you are disabled and need a car to get around, the Mobility Scheme from Motability may be able to give financial help for driving lessons or to replace or adapt your car.

-Local council support schemes: From April 2013 each local authority is responsible for providing help to its residents struggling with an emergency, such as you or your families' health being at risk, not being able to afford to buy food, needing help to stay in your own home and coming out of care, hospital or prison.
+Local council support schemes: Each local authority is responsible for providing help to its residents struggling with an emergency, such as you or your families' health being at risk, not being able to afford to buy food, needing help to stay in your own home and coming out of care, hospital or prison.

-Sadly this is a postcode lottery, each council can choose whether to offer financial help or not or who is eligible.
+Sadly this is a postcode lottery, each council can choose whether to offer financial help or not and who is eligible.
 For example, some may give furniture or food grants while others may give cash.
-Contact your local council or just Google "www.yourarea.gov.uk" to find out it's procedure.
+Contact your local council or just Google "www.yourarea.gov.uk", eg www.barnet.gov.uk, to find out its procedure.

-Apply for one via the Jobcentre or via the form on Gov.uk (if you're in Northern Ireland, use NIdirect).
+Apply for one at the Jobcentre or via the form on Gov.uk.
 If you have means to get money any other way (using savings, for example), you won't qualify.
 Up to £1,500 can be borrowed at one time for each loan and repayments are dependent on what you can afford to pay.

 On top of the grants above, if you have, or are having children, check to see if you're eligible for any of these additional grants.

-You must apply between 11 weeks before and three months after the birth.
-Check for the latest info on Gov.uk.
+You must apply between 11 weeks before and six months after the birth.

 Some local councils help with the cost of school clothing and footwear (around £30 for primary and £80 for secondary school gear) and can provide lunches, milk or fruit and vegetables to your kids while they are at school.